Are you ready for GASB-96?

 Step 3: Extracting the Data

-There are four key data extraction categories for IT agreements under GASB-96:
+There are four key data extraction categories for IT agreements under GASB 96:

 - Length of the subscription term, including extension options and termination options